cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/logging.rst

 .. highlight:: console

-Use the CDAP Logging HTTP RESTful API to download the logs of applications and the system, with the option of formating and filtering the logs that are downloaded.
+Use the CDAP Logging HTTP RESTful API to download the logs of applications and the system, with the option of formating and filtering the logs that are downloaded, and setting the log levels of programs at runtime when under Distributed CDAP mode.

 Additional details on logging can be found in the :ref:`Administration Manual: Logging and Monitoring <logging-monitoring>`.